 Phishing: Phishing is a fraudulent act in which a scammer steals private and sensitive information such as credit card numbers, account usernames, and passwords.
 The criminal uses a complex set of social engineering and computer programming strategies to lure email recipients and Web visitors into believing that a spoofed website is legitimate.
 The phishing victim later realizes that their personal identity and other confidential data was stolen.

-Spear Phishing: This is a variation on phishing where hackers send researched emails to or from specific, high-level targets, such as CEOs and other C Level executives.
+Spear Phishing: This is a variation of phishing where hackers send researched emails to or from specific, high-level targets, such as CEOs and other C-level executives.

 Worm: This is a type of malicious software (malware) that “worms” its way through your network.
 It infects your computer and replicates across other computers, leaving copies of itself in the memory of each it infects.
 Worms often originate from e-mail attachments that appear to be from trusted senders.
 Then they spread to your contacts via your e-mail account and address book.